This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 ALTER TABLE <table_name> ADD SUPPLEMENTAL LOG GROUP <table_name_group> (c1, c2) ALWAYS;

-The following table describes the possible risks and solutions when you perform DDL operations in a running data migration project.
+The following table describes the possible risks when you perform DDL operations in a running data migration task and provides corresponding solutions as well.

 Operation | Risk | Solution |